present / speaking across cultures and communities

 To practise vocal, physical and pacing techniques that make speech clearer and more respectful in multicultural and high-pressure settings.

-To strengthen the way the team manages tone and body language when asserting boundaries, reducing the risk of escalation or complaint.
+To strengthen the way the team manages tone and body language when asserting boundaries, keeping interactions calm and professional.

 -